andyjamesgreaves/HaukaiRestaurant.github.io/README.md

 e.g. style = "font-size: 10vw" in HTML.
 e.g. { font-size: 10vw; } in CSS.
 (where 1 vw = 1% of the viewport width).
-Images were also scaled to fit width size by using percentages: e.g. width="10%" in HTML. e.g. { width: 10%; } in CSS.
-A maximum width was also incorporated so as not to allow the image to stretch too far beyond its original size and distort the image. e.g. style = "max-width = "100%" in HTML e.g. { max-width: 100%; } in CSS.
-Also, wherever possible -  vector image file formats were used (as opposed to raster images that tend to distort when resized), so as not to skew the image too much when stretching according to screen size.
-However, this was not possible for all images and so had to allow for width and height resizing accordingly to minimize distortion on different screen sizes.

 To cater for devices with screen width less than 800 pixels - used media query to define different widths for different screen sizes using the following code in CSS:
 @media screen and (max-width: 800px) {
 	.main-container {